boherna/BOTableViewControllerHelper/README.md

 BOTableViewControllerHelper
 ===========================

 BOTableViewControllerHelper allows you to quickly setup table views without having to directly deal with delegates and data sources.
+It is very useful for creating HIG-compliant iOS forms, dialog boxes or showing table-based information.

 Requirements
 ============